 UI8 is a web-based platform that provides its users with a variety of UI design assets including illustrations (735).
 The illustrations tend to be scenes to download rather than images.
-Each set of illustrations is individually priced, you click on and add to your cart in a typical online shopping method.
+Each set of illustrations is individually priced, and you click on and add it to your cart in a typical online shopping method.
 Each illustration has further information including compatibility.

 - individually priced

 - more general design site than just buying images

 Is.grpahics is another general designer’s site but does include illustrations.
 Although quite a limited number, the quality is good.
 You can choose between a free version that must include a link or buying the vector outright. there is also the option of paying $99 per year for unlimited access to everything on the site.
 The illustration come in sets rather than single images allowing you to use consistent variation for many types of projects.